Biden plots new course to get relief for student borrowers

 “This student debt relief is not being implemented automatically.
 This is a hot mess.
 This will be a bureaucratic nightmare,” Braxton Brewington, press secretary for Debt Collective, said in response to the announcement.

-“If you can pay your monthly bills you should, but if you cannot, if you miss payments, this on-ramp temporarily removes the threat of default or having your credit harmed,” Biden said.

-Student debt payments have been paused since the pandemic, but in a deal with Speaker of the House Kevin McCarthy (R-Calif.) to secure a debt-ceiling agreement, Biden set in stone the resumption of repayments beginning in October.
-Interest will begin to accrue again at the beginning of September.
+The president reiterated to student loan borrowers that blame for “snatching away hope” lies with Republicans.

+“The hypocrisy of Republican elected officials is stunning.
+They had no problem with billions in pandemic-related loans to businesses — including hundreds of thousands and in some cases millions of dollars for their own businesses.
+And those loans were forgiven,” he said in an earlier statement, which he echoed Friday afternoon.
+“But when it came to providing relief to millions of hard-working Americans, they did everything in their power to stop it.”

-The Supreme Court decision on Friday stopped more than 40 million borrowers from receiving loan forgiveness and delivered a major defeat to one of the president’s key campaign promises.
-The decision limits Biden’s options to deliver on that promise.
+The Supreme Court decision stopped more than 40 million borrowers from receiving loan forgiveness and delivered a major defeat to one of the president’s key campaign promises.
+Although the decision was expected from the conservative-majority court, the White House has shied away from announcing a Plan B if the program is struck down.

 The program, announced in August, would have canceled up to $20,000 in loans for Pell Grant recipients and $10,000 for other borrowers, if the individual’s income is less than $125,000.

-Note: This story was updated at 4:10 p.m.
-ET